Ryan M. Frischmann

 Growing up I wanted to start a business.
 For my undergraduate degree (SUNY Geneseo), I earned a BS in Management Science with a minor in Computer Applications.
 For the next few years I created numerous database applications (one for an established company, one for the executive and sales management of a multi-national corporation, and one for a startup).

 I went back to business school (RH Smith School) and completed work towards an MBA.
 But like most of the students lacked clarity with what I wanted to do.
 For the next six years, I was a full stack developer for numerous website applications.

 In 2011, I started a company for personal websites and created a methodology for learning called Skills Based Approach.
-And ever since I have been writing (2 books, 300+ blogs, and articles), designing and coding applications, and marketing concepts related to skills (through social media and videos).
+And ever since I have been writing (3 books, 300+ blogs, and articles), designing and coding applications, and marketing concepts related to skills (through social media and videos).
 In 2016, I applied for a patent for Skills Label - a system to track the development of skills.
 I started a community called Skills Culture.
-Altogether, I am establishing a compelling platform for lifelong learning.
+The three concepts work together as a platform for lifelong learning.

-I have spent eight years working on these skills applications and publishing related materials.
+I have spent more than a decade working on these skills applications and publishing related materials.
 For the forseeable future, I see much work ahead.
 The relevancy is all around in education (experential learning), higher education (job readiness and critical thinking skills), and career development.
 I treat my work with skills as a science.

 To simplify, I am providing links to the main websites from which there are links to the books, social media, apps and patents.

 Skills Label - a patent pending system to manage and track skills.
 Applied in eight Android apps, two Windows 10 apps, and a substancial web application.
 Also, a subject of a book.

 Skills Based Approach - a methodolgy for learning and personal growth.
 Designed and applied in a beta Android app.
 Subject of a book (2013, 2020).

 Skills Culture - a growth mindset for acquiring skills.
 Content driven, blog website.
 Subject of a book (2020).